Chemistry

 Co-requisite: CHEM 2422.
 NOTE: Credit can be obtained for only one of CHEM 3857 or CHEM 4416.

 Introduction to experimental organic chemistry, with an emphasis on purification techniques.
 The synthesis of commercially valuable compounds will also be addressed.
-NOTE: WHMIS certification required (see beginning of Chemistry Courses section for details). *one three-hour lab every other week for 10 weeks.
+NOTES: (1) WHMIS certification required (see beginning of Chemistry Courses section for details); (2) Credit can only be obtained for one of CHEM 2897 or CHEM 3897. *one three-hour lab every other week for 10 weeks.

 CHEM3903Work Term Report IICR